aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 1. **High response rates** (96-98%) indicate models can process the content
 2. **Large performance gap** between Gemini and Claude families (~16pp)
 3. **Gemini models outperform Claude** across all subjects
-4. However, systematic analysis revealed this gap may be inflated by answer key quality issues
+4. However, systematic analysis revealed this gap may be inflated by answer key quality issues.
+Answer key valiadation is required.

 ---